yao-creative/yiyaotan-site/content/blog/ee/invariants.md

 Invariants taken out of context usually follow a [logical fallacy](https://en.wikipedia.org/wiki/List_of_fallacies) such as an [epistemic logical fallacy form](https://en.wikipedia.org/wiki/Masked-man_fallacy) (X is Z, Y (is or is not Z), therefore X is not Y).
 Sometimes, I might have an inexplicable gut feeling about why I don't feel comfortable reading the takes.
 So this is my attempt to formalize it.

-1. When one writes code fast it can be messy.
+1. When one writes code fast, it can be messy.
 Speed matters for startups.
-Therefore writing messy code is imperative for startups.
+Therefore, writing messy code is imperative for startups.

 2. Good engineers solve problems fast.
 Line-by-line coding is slower than AI IDEs.
 John writes his code line by line.
-Therefore John is a bad engineer.
+Therefore, John is a bad engineer.

 **In construction**